divineniiquaye/flight-routing/README.md

 ---

 Flight Routing increases SEO (search engine optimization) as it prevents multiple URLs to link to different content (without a proper redirect).
-If more than one addresses link to the same target, the router choices the first (makes it canonical), while the other routes are never reached.
+If more than one addresses link to the same target, the router choices the first (makes it canonical), (**NB:** static routes priority is highest and runned first), while the other routes are never reached.
 Thanks to that your page won't have duplicities on search engines and their rank won't be split.

 > Router will match all routes in the order they were registered.
 Make sure to avoid situations where previous route matches the conditions of the following routes.